relyt0925/dynamiteDb/Python/Src/README.md

 -master sends back this value as a json object to the client.

-run on three different terminals (or run dbnode1.py and master.py in background): python master.py python client.py python dbnode1.py
+run on three different terminals in the given order (or run dbnode1.py,dbnode2.py,dbnode3.py and master.py in background): python dbnode1.py python dbnode2.py python dbnode3.py python master.py python client.py python client1.py